neuro-xu/neuro-xu.github.io/_pages/about.md

 Hi there!
 I am a postdoctoral fellow in the Department of Neurobiology at Harvard Medical School, working with [Bob Datta](http://datta.hms.harvard.edu/).
 My research focueses on understanding how the brain organizes natural behavior in response to environmental affordances and internal needs.

-I completed my PhD in Brain and Cognitive Sciences at the University of Rochester with [Greg DeAngelis](https://www.sas.rochester.edu/bcs/people/faculty/deangelis_greg/index.html), where I investigated the neural mechanisms of motion and depth perception during self-motion.
+I completed my PhD in Brain and Cognitive Sciences at the University of Rochester with [Greg DeAngelis](https://www.sas.rochester.edu/bcs/people/faculty/deangelis_greg/index.html), where I investigated the neural mechanisms underlying motion and depth perception during self-motion.
 Before that, I was trained in mechanical engineering and visual psychophysics.

 Outside of science, I enjoy bird watching, swimming, photography, and traveling.